-- < 5 wt% of EVOH with PE or PP-based tie layer - > 5 wt% of EVOH with PE or PP-based tie layer or <1wt% of EVOH without tie layer - F >1wt% of EVOH without tie layer
+- > 5 wt% of EVOH with PE-based tie layer or <1wt% of EVOH without tie layer - ✗ >1wt% of EVOH without tie layer

 Water releasable or water-soluble adhesives ensure easy separation of labels from main packaging body (washing at 40°C without caustic soda).
 Additionally, it is important to separate labels that are made from a different plastic or grade in order to avoid any further contamination.